intel/intel-xai-tools/_sources/design/index.md

 : An Explainer YAML that includes python dependencies as a URI allows the explainer component to be located locally in the container, on a local volume mount or in a registry.
 The URI would allows for these different locations to be specified.

 Be portable
-: Adding an explaination to an existing workflow shouldn't require a new virtual environment, or pip installs in a current environment since that virtual environment is now changed and may be a shared environment across many workflows.
+: Adding an explanation to an existing workflow shouldn't require a new virtual environment, or force the user to do pip installs in the current python environment since that environment is now changed and may be a shared environment across many workflows.

 Be repeatable
 : An explanation that has dependencies on the model, data or features should ensure that these dependencies are version compatible.